Ocean Isle Inshore Challenge Welcome

 The Ocean Isle Fishing Center is once again our host site, and we are happy to return to this picturesque location for registration, weigh-in, and awards (thanks to the continuing hospitality of the McMullan family).

-For Ocean Isle, we’ll be featuring our popular flounder/red drum format, with a split leaderboard rewarding anglers who weigh the heaviest single fish in each category.
+Due to the flounder closure, we’ll be featuring a new format in 2020: a one red drum / one speckled trout leaderboard, rewarding anglers who weigh the heaviest single fish in each category.

-We’ll be paying eight places on each side of the leaderboard, with secondary prizes for heaviest one flounder/one red drum aggregate, as well as heaviest fish weighed by a Junior, Lady, and Senior Angler.
+We’ll be paying eight places on each side of the leaderboard, with secondary prizes for the heaviest fish weighed by a junior, lady, and senior angler.

-Of course everyone likes the idea of walking away from the event with a big check, and our Ocean Isle event offers optional Flounder, Red Drum, and Aggregate TWTs alongside the main leaderboard as a way to further fatten your winnings.
+Of course everyone likes the idea of walking away from the event with a big check, and our Ocean Isle event offers optional Red Drum and Speckled Trout TWTs alongside the main leaderboard as a way to further fatten your winnings. new for 2020, we’ll also be offering a “Trash Fish” TWT.

-Also returning from past tournaments are the SeaTow prizes, a $50 OIFC gift certificate for the heaviest flounder and a $50 OIFC gift certificate for the heaviest red drum caught by SeaTow members, as well as the Costa Sunglasses Weigh-In Prize.
+Also returning from past tournaments are the SeaTow prizes, a $50 OIFC gift certificate for the heaviest red drum and a $50 OIFC gift certificate for the heaviest speckled trout caught by SeaTow members.
+New this year, though, is the Havana’s Restaurant Giveaway–every boat that weighs in a fish is automatically entered into this new “raffle-type” prize where one lucky boat wins $300 cash, and a second wins a $100 gift card to Havana’s Restaurant.

-Teams are once again allowed to fish as many anglers as their boats can safely handle; use live, dead, or artificial baits; and weigh their fish in alive or dead without penalty.
+Teams this year are once again allowed to fish as many anglers as their boats can safely handle; use live, dead, or artificial baits; and weigh their fish in alive or dead without penalty.

-Fisherman’s Post Newspaper will also be awarding bonus cash payouts to all flounder and red drum making the leaderboard that are in alive and releasable condition.
+Fisherman’s Post Newspaper will also be awarding bonus cash payouts to all red drum and speckled trout making the leaderboard that are in alive and releasable condition.
 We feel this encourages live weigh-in without penalizing those anglers who don’t have the ability to keep a large fish alive over the course of a full day of fishing.

 Helping us release the fish after weigh-in will be our returning beneficiary, the Wilmington Elks.
 The Wilmington Elks invest in their communities through programs that help children grow up healthy and drug-free, by undertaking projects that address unmet need, and by honoring the service and sacrifice of our veterans.